 There are various types of wine coolers available and that gives you choices, but makes it difficult to decide what to purchase.
 There are single zone and dual zone wine coolers.
 Single zone means the wine cooler is set to one temperature only.
 As you probably realize, white wines are stored and enjoyed at a cooler temperature than red wines.
 Storing both kinds of wines in a single zone cooler presents a decision you need to make, and that is what temperature to set the wine cooler.

 The widely common belief is to set the temperature around 57 degrees.
 If you are going to drink a white wine, pull it from the wine cooler and put it in a regular refrigerator for about 15 minutes to make it cooler.
 If you are going to drink a red wine, do the same, but this time set it on a counter for about 15 minutes to warm it up.
 Simple.

 Now if you do not want to have to wait, then a dual zone wine cooler is for you.
 A dual zone can be set to two different temperatures.
 Set one zone colder for white wines and the other zone higher for red wines.
 Pull and enjoy!

 Here are some of the reviews we have done, both single zone and dual zone.
-We also did some pretty cool videos of each you can enjoy watching too!
+We also did some pretty cool videos of most that you can enjoy watching too!